LubinKerhuel/hugo/content/post/runcam-remote-control-cable/index.md

 #   Simply enter your project's folder or file name without extension.
 #   E.g. `projects = ["internal-project"]` references `content/project/deep-learning/index.md`.
 #   Otherwise, set `projects = []`.
-projects: []
+projects: [autopilot-plane]

 ---
 <!-- Enable Photo Swipe + gallery features -->
 {{< load-photoswipe >}}

-Cable are sold so as to be able to start and stop a record on a RunCam2 action camera from a PWM receiver signal from a receiver.
+Cable connecting a RunCam2 action cam to an RC receiver allows to remotely start and stop a record from the receiver PWM output (20ms period, 1ms to 2ms duty cycle).
+The cable comprise a component which decode the RC PWM signal and create another signal pulse scheme to start and stop the RunCam2 record.

-Controlling the action camera can be done straight from the microcontroller.
+Controlling the action camera can be done directly from a microcontroller by generating directly the required pulse scheme.

 The micro USB cable pinout (on the male part) is

- - pin 1 : GND
+ - Pin 1 : GND
  - Pin 3 : TTL signal
  - Pin 5 : +5V (higher voltage possible for the RunCam2)

-When the Camera USB port is set for "Remote Control" and not for "mass storage", a single pulse coding scheme on the USB pin allows to start/stop a recording, and also to switch the camera from video mode to photo mode.
+When the Camera USB port is set for "Remote Control" and not for "mass storage", a single pulse on the pin 3 of the USB switch back and forth the camera from video mode to photo mode.
+A double pulse scheme start or stop a recording.

-The coding scheme is the following:
+The pulse scheme is the following:
-Line is low state in Idle.
-Any pulse is a 85ms high state high state duration.
+Line is low state at rest when Idle. pulses are 85ms in high state duration separated by 85ms on multiple pulse.

-One single pulse switch the camera from video recording mode to Photo mode.
+- One pulse switch the camera from video recording mode to Photo mode.
-Two pulses separated with 85ms start or stop a video record (or take a picture in photo mode).
+- Two pulses separated with 85ms start or stop a video record (or take a picture in photo mode).

 {{< figure
 src="/img/runcam2-startstop-simulink-logic.png"
 link="/img/runcam2-startstop-simulink-logic.png"
 width="100%"
-caption="Simulink logic to control a runCam2 actoin Cam.
-Model gererating code tested with a dsPIC.
-The integrator is resetted for each state change of subsystem input (camera state).
-While the integrator output is increasing, a double pulse is generated through threshold and binary logic." numbered="true"
+caption="Simulink logic to control a runCam2 action Cam.
+The integrator reset on each state change of the subsystem input (camera state).
+Integrator reset is locked if pulses are already being generated.
+The increment of the integrator generate a double pulse through the binary logic.
+The generated code were tested on a dsPIC target" numbered="true"
 >}}